 We believe that every human deserves the opportunity to live a happy and prosperous life, and that we will not achieve this goal without a strong and high-functioning social sector.
 At Kinetic West, we empower leading social sector organizations to solve their toughest challenges on the way to supporting regional prosperity.

 Sam is an Associate Consultant at Kinetic West.
-Her background includes extensive work with the Gates and Rockefeller Foundations, growth & investment strategy, and workforce development research.
+Her background includes extensive work with the Bill & Melinda Gates and Rockefeller Foundations, growth & investment strategy, and workforce development research.
 Sam began her consulting career with Boston-based Tyton Partners, working on several adult education expansion strategies for low-income and underserved adults, and driving research behind postsecondary financial aid strategy.
-She has also worked on growth and success at Impact Hub Seattle, and graduated cum laude from Middlebury College.
+She has also worked on growth and success at Impact Hub Seattle.
+Sam is a Seattle native and graduated cum laude with a BA in International Politics & Economics from Middlebury College.

 Brock is a frequent contributor to the Kinetic West team.
 His expertise includes strategy, postsecondary success and data analysis.
 Brock has worked extensively with the Gates Foundation supporting postsecondary success strategy and initiatives on college completion rates.
 Brock also has a background as a mixed methods researcher at the MRDC and at the University of Washington's Center on Reinventing Public Education.
 Brock also has experience in the classroom as a teacher.
 He holds a Masters in Public Administration from the University of Washington and a BA in Comparative Literature from the University of Minnesota.